Skip to main content Skip to navigation

 Moving from asteroidal scales to entire regions of the Solar System, accounts of space sargassos started firmly in the pulp era, where they presented opportunities for space men to demonstrate their courage and problem-solving ingenuity.

 The Sargasso of Space by Edmund Hamilton was published in the September 1931 edition of Astounding.
 Hamilton places his sargasso further out, in the orbit of Neptune, where “the pulls of the sun and the outer planets exactly balance each other”.
-Such lagrange points - where gravitational forces between two bodies cancel - do exist, but any large third object tends to unbalance them, and in the outer solar system, Jupiter presents a significant perturber.
+Such Lagrange points - where gravitational forces between two bodies cancel - do exist, but any large third object tends to unbalance them, and in the outer solar system, Jupiter presents a significant perturber.

 Other stories follow a similar pattern.
-Published in 1956, The Graveyard of Space by Milton Lesser (published in Imagination, April 1956) describes an unsuccessful asteroid mining couple whose run-down ship is drawn into a region of derelict ships somewhere on an orbit between the Asteroid Belt and Mars.
+Published in 1956, The Graveyard of Space by Milton Lesser (published in Imagination, April 1956) describes an unsuccessful asteroid mining couple whose run-down ship is drawn into a region of derelict vessels somewhere on an orbit between the Asteroid Belt and Mars.
 Taking damage on the initial approach, they must search the derelicts for a replacement radar device.
 In doing so they have an interesting discussion of the origins of the region:

 "No one knows for sure about the sargasso," he said, wanting to talk, wanting to dispel his own fear so he would not communicate it to her as he took the spacesuits down from their rack and began to climb into one.
 "They don't think it's anything but the ships, though.
 It started with a few ships.
 Then more.
 And more.
 Trapped by mutual gravity.
 It got bigger and bigger and I think there are almost a thousand derelicts here now.
 There's talk of blasting them clear, of salvaging them for metals and so on.
 But so far the planetary governments haven't co-operated."